apham15/Fashion_MNIST/README.md

 ## 2. What I do in this projects
 ### a.
 Finding  the best Unsupervised Learning Algorithm by evaluating the best Silhouette score

-* Applied KMeans clustering, Hierarchical clustering, and Gaussian mixture models clustering
+* Applied KMeans, Hierarchical, Gaussian Mixture, and DBSCAN clustering model
 * Utilized Silhouette coefficient to determine which one is the best model

 ### b.
 Visualizing the dataset